 New York City Tree Alphabet

-Trees are drawn from the NYC Parks Department’s existing planting lists, as well as species being planted as a result of the changing climate.
+Each letter of the Latin alphabet is assigned a drawing of a tree from the NYC Parks Department’s existing native and non-native trees, as well as species that are to be planted as a result of the changing climate.
+For example, A = Ash.

-The New York City Tree Alphabet is an alphabetical planting palette, allowing us to rewrite the urban landscape.
-New Yorkers will be invited to write words, poems, messages, or love letters.
+Everyone is invited to download the free font, NYC Trees, and to write words, poems, messages, or love letters, in Trees.
 We’ll select some of these messages to plant with real trees around the city.
-Planting will begin in Spring 2019.
+JOIN US! *